About

 Before I joined the quest to save the world with science stories, I conducted research on microbes for 20 years.

 My research took me from Antarctica to the Arctic chasing microbes to learn their secrets of survival.
 I collected samples in deep oceans, sea ice, fjords, coral reefs, mangroves, marshes, lakes and rivers and spent an inordinate amount of time in the laboratory wrestling with microbial mRNA.
 I’ve taught over 60 university courses and workshops.
 I received my PhD. in Microbiology and Molecular Genetics, M.S. in Cellular, Molecular and Microbiology, and B.S. in Biomedicine from Oklahoma State University.
-I served as post-doctoral researcher at the Skidaway Institute of Oceanography in Savannah, Georgia and the University of California Santa Cruz, and held faculty positions at Savannah State University, Roanoke College in Virginia and the University of Georgia.
-I currently teach in the Sustainability Studies program at the Lenoir-Rhyne University Graduate Studies Center in Asheville, North Carolina.
+I served as a post-doctoral researcher at the Skidaway Institute of Oceanography in Savannah, Georgia, and the University of California Santa Cruz, and held faculty positions at Savannah State University, Roanoke College in Virginia, and the University of Georgia.
+I taught in the Sustainability Studies program at the Lenoir-Rhyne University Graduate Studies Center in Asheville, North Carolina.
+I am now an Affiliated Professor in the Master of Science in Applied Climate Studies program at Warren Wilson College.

 My training began in childhood.